SeaGL/organization/meetings/2024/20240812-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Kim: slowly getting work done, appreciate work salt is doing, still have too many things left on checklist
-- Alfredo: thanks everyone for attending these meetings, thanks to salt for getting poster back on track, thanks to kim for joining outreach meeting and volunteering to draft blog posts
-- AJ: good to see you all, tired, I'm going to (crash)
-- Salt: thank y'all for helping make a space for more community to get engaged

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)